Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Hierarchical Bayesian analysis

 \subsection{Notation and definition of source population models}

-We denote by $\theta$ the parameters of individual sources: most important amongst these for the present analysis are the source-frame masses, $m_{1/2,s}$, of the two binary components, and the cosmological redshift $z$.
-The set of hyperparameters describing the entire BBH population are denoted by $\Lambda_m$.
-Together with the cosmological parameters such as the Hubble constant $H_0$ and the present-day fraction of matter density $\Omega_{m,0}$ for a flat $\Lambda$CDM Universe, those parameters induce priors on the distribution of component masses and source redshift
+We denote by $\theta$ the set of parameters describing individual black-hole sources in the source frame.
+For the present analysis, the most important amongst these are the source-frame masses, $m_{1/2,s}$, of the two binary components, and the cosmological redshift $z$ (others include the spins, position of the source on the sky, orientation, eccentricity etc).
+The distribution of BH sources in the population is described by a set of hyper-parameters denoted by $\Lambda_m$, while the cosmological parameters include the Hubble constant $H_0$ and the present-day fraction of matter density $\Omega_{m,0}$ (for a flat $\Lambda$CDM Universe).
+We denote them by $\Lambda_c=\{H_0,\Omega_{m,0}\}$.
+Often in the following we will collect all (cosmological and source population) hyper-parameters together and denote them by $\Lambda = \{\Lambda_m, \Lambda_c\}$.